snakepacker/python/README.md

 # Create virtualenv on python 3.7
 # Target folder should be the same on the build stage and on the target stage
-RUN virtualenv -p python3.7 /usr/share/python3/app
+RUN python3.7 -m venv /usr/share/python3/app

 RUN /usr/share/python3/app/bin/pip install -U pip 'ipython[notebook]'